DaniloCeesar/stellarium-fastapi/README.md

 3. `cd stellarium-fastapi` — change the current directory to this project source code;
 4. `cp .env.example .env` — generate a new environment file that will contain your project's environment variables;
 5. `pip install -r requirements.txt` — install the dependencies from `requirements.txt` file into project's folder;
-6. `uvicorn app:app --reload` — run the development server.
+6. `uvicorn main:app --reload` — run the development server.
 The URL address and port will be displayed in your terminal.

 ## 👥 Attributions